Relative impacts of different grade-scales on student success in introductory physics: Research Questions

 3) How does the distribution of exam-item grades differ between the percent scale and 4-point grading?

 4) How variable are the course grades for each grade scale by instructor and by class?

-5) How does averaging grades under these different numerical scales compare with aggregating grades using the median instead of the average?

-When considering these questions it's important to emphasize that our aim here is to uncover how different grade scales can impact student outcomes.
-We are not evaluating the philosophy behind either scale, nor making claims about what constitutes an ``A'' or an ``F.'' Finally we will make no claims about the connection between assigned grade and student understanding.
+When considering these questions, it's important to emphasize that our aim here is to uncover how different grade scales can impact student outcomes.
+We are not evaluating the philosophy behind either scale, nor making claims about what constitutes an ``A'' or an ``F.'' Finally, we will make no claims about the connection between assigned grade and student understanding.

-In this article we examine 10 years of student grades in a large enrollment introductory physics college course.
-Instructors in this course sometimes used a percent scale (CLASP10), and sometimes used an alternative scale (CLASP4) based on the standard collegiate 4.0 scale.
-What we will show is that the fraction of students failing the course is much larger when instructors use the percent scale and that instructors assigned more F grades to their student's work when using the percent scale.
-We also find that the increase in students failing is associated mostly with the grade scale used when aggregating grades by averaging and not with the increase in individual assigned F's.
-These conclusions seem to be determined by the grade scale rather than the instructor.
-Furthermore, we find that that using the percent scale leads to more class-to-class variability in grade distribution.
-Finally, we illustrate how using the arithmetic mean to determine course grades is similar to using the median under the 4-point grade scale but less similar under the percent scale.
+In this article we examine 10 years of student grades in these CLASP courses.
+The ten years 2003-2012 bracket the introduction of the CLASP10 grade scale in 2006.
+What we will show is that the fraction of students failing the course is much larger when instructors use the percent scale (CLASP10) and that instructors assigned more F grades to their student's work when using the percent scale.
+We also find that the increase in students failing is associated mostly with the grade scale used when aggregating grades and not with the increase in individual assigned F's.
+The grade scale is the most important thing because the presence of the very low F-grades in a percent scale can skew course grades much lower, in the averaging procedure, than can F-grades in a 4-point grade scale.
+These conclusions also seem to be more related to the grade scale than to the instructor.
+Finally, we find that that using the percent scale leads to more class-to-class variability in grade distribution.